thomasrayner/dotfiles/README.md

   - A background image I always forget
 - Does *not* restore automatically.
 You must *choose violence* with `restore.sh`.

+- Neovim:
+  - This repo intentionally does not address my nvim config
+  - My nvim config is a separate repo: [thomasrayner/nvim](https://github.com/thomasrayner/nvim)

 ## 🧾 Scripts

 | Script         | Purpose                                                                 |